dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 ### <mark style="background: #BABD00;">Virtual Machine:</mark>

-Typically a single Operating System runs on a computer at any one time
+<mark style="background: #BABD00;">Typically a single Operating System runs on a computer at any one time:</mark>
 - Single OS installed or
 - Dual Boot where you choose the OS to load

-A virtual machine (VM) is a "completely isolated guest operating system installation within a normal host operating system“.
+A <mark style="background: #BABD00;">virtual machine (VM)</mark> is a "completely isolated guest operating system installation within a normal host operating system“.

 The underlying Operating System is unaware of the virtual environment and runs as though it is in control of the computer